felix-bohlin/css-talk-2024/slides.md

 </v-click>

 <!--
-[click] Someone recently said to me "why would I write CSS if my current component library already has components that can handle most of my layout needs?"

-Good for you!

-[click] You can't stay up to date with everything, so I'd like to give you a sneak peek into how you could build a mental model around CSS and a little how I go about things.
+You can't stay up to date with everything, so I'd like to give you a sneak peek into how you could build a mental model around CSS and a little how I go about things.

+[click] I want to be clear that all the tips today are applicable in any project environment.

+[click] Someone here at Regent acutally told me the other day: "why would I write CSS if my current component library already has components that can handle most of my layout needs?"

+Good point.
+Perhaps you shouldn't!
+Perhaps you should!
+I'm not necessarily here to sell you a better solution.
+All I hope to do is inspire and hopefully...

+[click] spark joy!
+CSS!!!!!
 -->

 ---